-Paire fought well, giving his best to keep composure and match Roger's pace, fending off two match points on serve in the 12th game before falling short in the tie break after having two match points at 6-5 and 7-6.
+Paire fought well, giving his best to keep composure and match Roger's pace, fending off two match points on serve in the 12th game before falling short in the tie break after having two match points at 6-5 and 7-6!
+Benoit had to stay in touch with Roger in the opening five or six games, which he did, serving well and creating a break chance in game seven that Roger saved with a service winner.

-The Frenchman had a game point a few minutes later but Roger found the way to stay in contention, earning a break that pushed him 5-3 up and firing a service winner in the next one to wrap up the opener in 27 minutes.
-Out of sudden, Roger's level suddenly dropped in set number two, serving at 57% and giving away almost half of the points in his games to find himself 4-0 down, a rare scene in his encounters on grass.
+The Frenchman had a game point a few minutes later, but Roger found a way to stay in contention, earning a break that pushed him 5-3 up and firing a service winner in the next one to wrap up the opener in 27 minutes.
+Out of a sudden, Roger's level suddenly dropped in set number two, serving at 57% and giving away almost half of the points in his games to find himself 4-0 down, a rare scene in his encounters on grass.